f5devcentral/f5-cloudserviceeaplab/README.rst

 3. Fully Qualified Domain Name (FQDN)
 ****************************

-In order to create Essential App Protect instance in the F5 Cloud Services portal, you need to have a FQDN.
+In order to create the Essential App Protect instance in the F5 Cloud Services portal, you need to have an FQDN.
 Use Postman and follow the steps below to get FQDN from the Lab service API.

 `a)` Open the “F5 Cloud Services EAP LAB” environment variables by clicking the “Environment Quick Look”, click into the field of the corresponding variable, and type the value of user email in the variable “USER_EMAIL” (click **Enter** after typing the values).